From the Seven Political

 - In Dante's Divine Comedy, the seven virtues appear as beautiful maidens dancing around Beatrice's chariot in her triumphal procession at the end of Purgatory.

 - From Terry Pratchett's Discworld: In the country of Lancre, one family went and named their daughters after the Seven Heavenly Virtues, Faith, Hope, Charity, Prudence so forth.
 And out of a misinformed sense of continuity, named their sons along the lines of Bestiality, Anger (among others).
 Subverted, because each of the daughters came to embody the sin opposite of her virtuous name.
 Meanwhile, despite everything else, Anger is a kind and calm man, while his brother Bestiality is kind to animals.
+This may hve been part of a long-standing naming tradition: a patriarch of the family is named as Miscegenation Carter.

 - Also from Discworld, the Library of Unseen University has statues representing the nine virtues — the seven mentioned above, plus Tubso and Bissonomy.
 No one knows what the last two are, since no one practices them anymore.